General Studies – 18 Unit Emphasis | SC Program: AS.1498

 Interpersonal Communication

-CMST 10
+COMM 10

 Units 3

-This course is an introduction to the process of human communication with emphasis on interpersonal communication.
-Emphasis is placed on the psychological, social, cultural and linguistic factors that affect normal person-to-person interactions.
-Subjects covered are the understanding of ethical interpersonal communication based in communication theory and research, listening, verbal and nonverbal communication, self-awareness/ self-concept, perception, emotions, relationships, communication climates, and conflict management.
+This course is an introduction to the process of human communication with an emphasis on interpersonal communication.
+Emphasis is placed on the psychological, social, cultural, and linguistic factors that affect normal person-to-person interactions.
+Subjects covered are the understanding of ethical interpersonal communication based on communication theory and research, listening, verbal and nonverbal communication, self-awareness/ self-concept, perception, emotions, relationships, communication climates, and conflict management.
 Students will increase their knowledge and skills in interpersonal communication.
-College level writing skills will be expected on all papers, outlines and short essays.
+College-level writing skills will be expected on all papers, outlines, and short essays.
 This course may be offered in a distance education format.

 Apply Now